Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/03-routes/02-routes-express.md

 5. The first argument is the path.
 In this case, the path is just a `/`.
 More on this later.
 6. The second argument is a callback function.
 This is also sometimes called a “handler function”.
 This function gets called when the application receives a request to the specified route and HTTP method.
 The application “listens” for requests that match the specified route(s) and method(s), and when it detects a match, it calls the specified callback function.
 7. Inside our callback function we call `res.send()`. `send()` is an express method that can be called on the `res` or response object.
 Our response parameter is just a simple string.
+8. We export the module for usage outside of the file.

 <hr >